-- Show/Hide members of patch policy Checking this box works together with the machine ID and group ID filters to only list specific machines belonging (Show) or not belonging (Hide) to a specific patch policy (page 609). - Machines missing greater than or equal to N patches Check to list machines missing a specified number of Microsoft patches. - Use Patch Policy Check to list machines missing a specified number of approved missing Microsoft patches. - Patch scan schedule / not schedule Check to only list machines with either a patch scheduled or not scheduled. - Last execution status for patch scan success / failed Check to only list machines whose patch scan succeeded or failed. - Patch scan has / has not executed in the last <N> <periods> Check to only list machines whose patch scan has or has not executed within a specified time period.
+- Show/Hide members of patch policy Checking this box works together with the machine ID and group ID filters to only list specific machines belonging (Show) or not belonging (Hide) to a specific patch policy (page 478). - Machines that have no patch scan results (unscanned) Check to only list machines that have not been scanned for missing patches. - Machines missing greater than or equal to N patches Check to only list machines missing a specified number of Microsoft patches. - Use Patch Policy Check to only list machines missing a specified number of approved missing Microsoft patches. - Patch scan schedule / not schedule Check to only list machines with either a patch scheduled or not scheduled. - Last execution status for patch scan success / failed Check to only list machines whose patch scan succeeded or failed.